Things to Do in Tucson, Arizona: 25 Must-See Attractions & Local Tips

 You can’t talk about Tucson food without mentioning the Sonoran hot dog—a true local favorite.
 This over-the-top creation starts with a bacon-wrapped hot dog stuffed into a soft bolillo bun, then loaded with pinto beans, onions, tomatoes, jalapeños, mayo, mustard, and salsa.
 It’s messy, flavorful, and completely addictive.
 I wish I could say I’ve had one (I need to), but it is a must-do in Tucson.

-Take a Day Trip to Southern Arizona Wineries
+Southern Arizona Wineries

 If you’re looking to venture beyond the city, a perfect day trip from Tucson is out to the Sonoita wine region, just about an hour’s drive southeast.
 This high-desert valley is home to rolling hills, wide-open skies, and more than a dozen wineries producing everything from bold reds to crisp whites.
 The area has a relaxed, small-town feel—think family-run tasting rooms, picnic tables overlooking vineyards, and friendly winemakers happy to share their craft.
 Some favorites include Callaghan Vineyards, Dos Cabezas WineWorks, and Rune Wines, where you can sip while soaking in panoramic views.
 It’s the kind of day trip that feels worlds away from the desert, making it a must for anyone who loves good wine paired with stunning scenery.
 Try out these wineries: